Blue and White 72x36 Landscape Voter Education Banner

 What is the Minimum Wage I Must Be Paid?

 You must be paid at least $15 an hour for any work you do up to 40 hours a week.
-This rate is going to increase each year until it reaches $15.00; the annual increases are published on or before October 1.
+This wage will rise to $15.50 in 2025.
 Generally, even if you get paid on a piece-rate basis, your pay must average at least the minimum wage for all hours worked in a given week.
-There are a few exceptions to this requirement: part-time babysitters, camp counselors, and food service workers.
+There are a few exceptions to this requirement: part-time babysitters, camp counselors, and tipped workers.
+NYSDOL has a handy online tool that you can use to find out what minimum cash wage you should be earning.
+It is at https://ux.labor.ny.gov/minimum-wage-lookup/

 What is Overtime, and How Much Must I Be Paid?

-If you work over 40 hours in a week, you must be paid 1 1/2 times your regular rate for each overtime hour.
-For example, if your regular rate is $10/hour, you must be paid $15 for each overtime hour.
+If you work over 40 hours in a week (56 for farmworkers), you must be paid 1 1/2 times your regular rate for each overtime hour.
+For example, if your regular rate is $15/hour, you must be paid $22.50 for each overtime hour.
 Certain employees, such as some salaried administrative, managerial, and professional employees, are exempt from the overtime pay requirement.
-Many of these salaried employees, however, are still entitled to overtime pay for working more than 40 hours in a week if they earn less than $937.50/week (equivalent to $48,750/year for a full-time worker).
-If you qualify as an administrative, managerial, or professional employee and are paid below this amount you are entitled to overtime pay.
-More information is available at https://dol.ny.gov/labor-standards-0.
+Many of these salaried (“exempt”) employees, however, are still entitled to overtime pay for working more than 40 hours in a week if they earn less than $1,124.20/week (equivalent to $58.458.40/year for full-time).
+If you qualify as an exempt administrative, managerial, or professional employee and are paid below this amount you are entitled to overtime pay.

 What is “Comp Time”?
 Can My Employer Use It Instead of Paying Me Overtime?